 When people speak of the Colorado River, they often put the adjective “mighty” before the name.
 Up here in Grand County, however, at its source, the river responsible for the creation of the Grand Canyon begins as a trickle of snow melt high in the Rocky Mountain National Park.
 From this small trickle comes a clear brook tumbling across verdant meadows and down cramped red rock gorges.

 The 1,450-mile Colorado River encompasses parts of seven U.S. and two Mexican states, and it all starts right here in Grand County.
-The headwaters of the Colroado RIver can be be found in Rocky Mountain National Park.
-The river starts on the Continental Divide at La Poudre Pas in the park as a tiny steam and and drains into a wet meadow.
-As the river travels through the county, it gains strenght as its flows into Shawdow Mountain Lake and Lake Granby.
-As the river passes Hot Sulphur Springs and Kremmling, the Colorado River is joined by the Fraser River, the Blue River, adding to its strength.
-The Colorado River than flows through Gore Canyon as it leaves Grand County into Summit County.
+The headwaters of the Colorado River can be found in Rocky Mountain National Park.
+The river starts on the Continental Divide at La Poudre Pas in the park as a tiny stream and and drains into a wet meadow.
+As the river travels through the county, it gains strength as it flows into Shadow Mountain Lake and Lake Granby.
+As the river passes Hot Sulphur Springs and Kremmling, the Colorado River is joined by the Fraser River, and the Blue River, adding to its strength.
+The Colorado River then flows through Gore Canyon as it leaves Grand County into Summit County.